 The pre-monsoonal (median of March to June) global climatic oscillations indices (Niño-3.4, 4 and DMI) are analysed in relation to pre-monsoonal burn area standard anomaly (SA) over 19-years (2001–2019).
 The SA was estimated using equation 2.

 SA = xi - xδ (2)

-where xi defined as the individual observation of burn area, x is mean burn area (2001-2019) of the whole observation and standard deviation
+where xi is defined as the individual observation of burn area, x is the mean burn area (2001-2019) of the whole observation and δ represents standard deviation.

 Results

 Spatial and temporal variation in fire